BackofenLab/StoatyDive/README.md

 Use column `14` to divide your peak into the two general categories of specific and unspecific.
 Use column `15` to find peaks with a specific shape.
 If the user skipped the classification, then the final_tab_*.bed is the CV_tab_*.bed.
 The tabular has no 15th column.

 ## Clustering/Classification Results
 You will get some plots for the classification, saved in the folder `clustering_*`.

-### Cluster PDFs
+### Cluster Profiles (pdf)
 | A        | B           |
 | :-------------: |:-------------:|
 | <img src="test/mixed_peaks/clustering_reads/cluster_1.svg" width="400"> | <img src="test/mixed_peaks/clustering_reads/cluster_smoothed1.svg" width="400"> |

 If you turned on the smoothing you will get two types of cluster sets.
 One shows you some example raw peak profiles assigned to the specific cluster (e.g. cluster_1.pdf
 for cluster 1; Figure A).
-One shows you some example smoothed peak profiles to the specific cluster (e.g. cluster_smoothed1.pdf for cluster 1; Figure B).
+One shows you some example smoothed and sometimes translocated peak profiles to the specific cluster (e.g. cluster_smoothed1.pdf for cluster 1; Figure B).
+Profile like figure B are used for the classification.
+The profiles are colored based on the clusters as seen as in the uMAP plot.

 ### k-means Optimization
 <img src="test/mixed_peaks/clustering_reads/kmeans_Optimization.svg" width="800">